vmware-tanzu/cluster-api-provider-bringyourownhost/docs/getting_started.md

 2. **Kind**

-If you are testing locally, you can use [Kind][kind] create a cluster with the following command:
+If you are testing locally, you can use [Kind][kind] to create a cluster with the following command:

 ```shell
 kind create cluster